-Code Your Payroll by Job
+Code Your Certified Payroll by Job

 If you’re already job costing, coding your timecards with the jobs worked and project areas worked under (using cost codes) will help factor in crucial pieces of each job’s expenses, which should also include labor burden.
-If you’re not job costing yet, this is a great place to start, since labor touches every job and implementing this practice can give you quick insight into questions like, “What jobs are requiring the most overtime, and how is that affecting overruns?” or, “How are our PMs managing their labor budgets?”
+If you’re not job costing yet, this is a great place to start.
+Labor touches every job and implementing this practice can give you quick insight into questions like, “What jobs are requiring the most overtime, and how is that affecting overruns?” or, “How are our PMs managing their labor budgets?”

 If that’s not enough to convince you, remember that when you’re doing certified payroll, each job needs its own form completed.
 Track your payroll by job from the start, and you’ll be saving yourself a lot of time later!